 Rail intermodal terminals are those facilities that allow for the transfer of shipping containers between rail and other modes, including cargo ships and tractor trailers.
-Several rail intermodal terminals are components of the freight rail system in the three-county study area.
+Two rail intermodal terminals are components of the freight rail system in the three-county study area.
 Those facilities include:

 - Mason Mega Rail Terminal.
 The Mason Mega Rail Terminal is a rail intermodal terminal adjacent to the Port of Savannah's Garden City Terminal that opened at full capacity in 2022.
 This terminal combines the existing Chatham Intermodal Container Transfer Facility (ICTF), operated by CSX, and the existing Mason ICTF, operated by Norfolk Southern.
 Combining these two formerly separate facilities allows for the addition of 97,000 new feet of rail at Garden City Terminal, a more efficient terminal design that can use higher productivity loaders shortening freight transfer times while doubling the Port of Savannah's rail lift capacity to 1 million containers annually.
-Both Class I railroads will continue to operate from this location and benefit from the resulting expansion of the Port of Savannah's service area, which now stretches west to Dallas and Memphis and into the midwestern United States.24 - NS Dillard Yard.
-Dillard Yard is a rail intermodal terminal operated by Norfolk Southern.
-It is located approximately one and a half miles from the Port of Savannah.
-It has approximately 1,246 feet of loading track and can handle as many as 15,000 lifts per year. - CSX Savannah Yard.
+Both Class I railroads will continue to operate from this location and benefit from the resulting expansion of the Port of Savannah's service area, which now stretches west to Dallas and Memphis and into the midwestern United States.24 - CSX Savannah Yard.
 Savannah Yard is a rail intermodal terminal operated by CSX.
 It is located southwest of the I-16/I-516 interchange.
 The CSX Savannah Yard has approximately 4,800 feet of loading track and can handle as many as 50,000 lifts per year.